CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab03.md

    1. Date
    1. Sales

-**Note**: If load is disabled in Power BI Desktop, we do not have to disable staging in Dataflow.
+   Note: If load is disabled in Power BI Desktop, we do not have to disable staging in Dataflow.
 Hence, we do not have to disable staging for Product Item Group, Product Groups, etc.

    ![A screenshot to disable Staging](../media/Aspose.Words.cb0f9c33-ba43-4fa0-836b-a8ad8cd51945.047.png)

    Make sure **all the queries are processed**.
 Once done, let’s ingest this data into Lakehouse.

 ### <a name="_toc152196235"></a>Task 12: Configure Data destination for remaining queries

 1. Select the **Product** query.
-1. On the bottom right corner select “**+**” next to **Data destination**.
+1. On the bottom right corner select "+" next to **Data destination**.
 1. Select **Lakehouse** from the dialog.

    ![A screenshot configure Data Destination for Product query](../media/Aspose.Words.cb0f9c33-ba43-4fa0-836b-a8ad8cd51945.048.png)